mozilla/infosec.mozilla.org/docs/guidelines/likelihood_indicators.md

 The indicators use the [standard levels](https://wiki.mozilla.org/Security/Standard_Levels) and can be translated as:
-* LOW : The absence of this security control is unlikely to cause a risk to manifest.
+* <span class="risk-low">LOW likelihood</span> : The absence of this security control is unlikely to cause a risk to manifest.
 It may cause security incident response to be slower or more difficult.
 This causes HIGH and MAXIMUM impacts to result in MEDIUM risk.
 * MEDIUM : The absence of this security control may cause a risk to manifest in